 - Employ and train a Special Educational Needs Coordinator to liaise with parents, other professionals and outside agencies to meet the needs of our pupils.

-- Facilitate a non-class based role for Mrs Coxon our SENCO and Inclusion Manager to work with external professionals to support wider professional development in relation to SEN-e.g. in writing/reviewing quality Educational Health Care Plans.
+- Facilitate release time for Mrs Henson our SENCO and Inclusion Manager to work with external professionals to support wider professional development in relation to SEN-e.g. in writing/reviewing quality Educational Health Care Plans.

 - Allow teaching and support staff to attend professional training and meetings to ensure that they have the appropriate skills, knowledge and understanding to meet the needs of pupils with specific needs.
 Supply cover may be required to pay for additional staff.

 - Meet costs that are often involved in purchasing appropriate training for staff.

 - Ensure opportunities for staff, parents, pupils and other agencies to liaise regularly are facilitated.